-We are a computational neuroscience research group, split between Ulster University in Derry/Londonderry, Northern Ireland, and University of Bristol in Bristol, in south-west England.
+We are a computational neuroscience research group at Ulster University in Derry/Londonderry, Northern Ireland.

 We work on three main areas: Learning & Memory, Autism, and Statistical methods for neural data.